h88916065-dotcom/Blogspot-data/README.md

-This is my first project and all its files for the deployment of a data-managment service blog-page.
+This is my Dev-opps workflow space. all code can be edited under the GNU Licensing.